 Hello Wolf Pack!

-Fall Choir Cluster Concert – October 6 at 7:00 pm in the Auditorium.
+- Choir Fall Cluster Concert – Thursday, October 5 – 7:00 pm – RHS Auditorium

 Parents of juniors and seniors we are offering college sessions just for you in October!
-On Tuesday, October 11th Ranchview is hosting a Financial Aide Information 101 session from 7:30-8:30 am and again from 6:00-7:00 pm.
-There will be a follow up session on Saturday, October 15th from 8:30 – 11:30 am where parents will have help completing the FAFSA form.
-Then on Tuesday, October 25th we will have a parent session on College Applications and how to apply to schools.
-This session will also be from 7:30 – 8:30 am and again from 6:00 – 7:00 pm.
+On Tuesday, October 10th Ranchview is hosting a Financial Aide Information 101 session from 6:00 – 7:00 pm in the Library Annex.
+There will be a follow up session on Tuesday, October 17th from 5:00 – 8:00 pm where parents will have help completing the FAFSA, Free Application for Financial Student Aide, form.
+Then on Tuesday, October 24th we will have a parent session on College Applications and how to apply to schools.
+This session will be from 6:00 – 7:00 pm in the Library Annex.
 Invite your friends and neighbors as we demystify the college going process!

-Finally, this month’s study tip reminds us the importance of sleep for our teenage students.
+Finally, enclosed is an article that reminds us of the importance of sleep for our teenage students.
 Click on the following article from US News and World Report to learn three easy tips to assist with your student’s study habits.
+Thank you for your support of your student and for supporting Ranchview High School.

 Mrs. Sherie Skruch